 Thanks to another useful add-on option, a customer can select a date and time for ordering their created pizza from the product page.
 By now, you already know how to create another option, but this time you will have to select ‘Date’.

 From these add-ons options, you can set some restrictions.
 Here’s how we did it:

 In the product page it would look like this:

-As you can see, we did not go into the configuration in depth, but if you want to allow users to select from a range of timeslots, you can certainly manage to!
+As you can see, you can allow users to select from a range of timeslots.
 Just enable the time slots options.
-In our case we start from 18:00 and give an option for every 15 minutes.
+In our case, we start from 19:00 and give an option for every 30 minutes.

 Step 8 – Check the settings and improve the style of your add-on

 You will have come across many settings that we did not show you yet.
 There are many more styling options and settings to create what you want to achieve.
 The best thing is, that you do not need a developer to get code and design it, each setting and option is described in great detail in our documentation.